 What should be getting more attention is the significant drop in the team’s save percentage when the Oilers play at home.
 Currently, the Oilers goaltending at even-strength ranks 26th in the league with a save percentage of 90.86%.
 At home, that number drops to 89.78%, ranking 30th in the league.
 But on the road, for whatever reason, the Oilers goaltending ranks 14th with a save percentage of 91.76%.

 The penalty kill is also where the goaltenders are really costing the Oilers wins at home.
 On the road, the goaltending has been excellent posting a save percentage of 92.74% – the best in the league.
-But on the road, the save percentage ranks 22nd, with a save percentage of 85.86%.
+But at home, the save percentage ranks 22nd, with a save percentage of 85.86%.
 And it’s not like the Oilers penalty kill allows a lot more scoring chances against at home than on the road.
 In both situations, the Oilers allow close to league average rates.

 If you look at all situations, the Oilers team save percentages goes from being the 29th ranked team with 88.38% at home to being the 5th ranked team on the road with 91.61%.
 This is definitely an area worth looking into and assessing how the goaltenders are managing themselves on the road versus at home.